mrc4tt/matchzy-fshost/README.md

 - `.ready` Marks the player ready
 - `.unready` Marks the player unready
-- `.forceready` Force-readies the player's team (Only works when using Match setup using JSON/Get5)
 - `.pause` Pauses the match in freezetime (Tactical or normal pause, depends on `matchzy_use_pause_command_for_tactical_pause`).
 - `.tech` Pauses the match in freezetime.
 - `.unpause` Request for unpausing the match.
 Both teams need to type .unpause to unpause the match